 It is very high in saturated fatty acids (about 70%) and holds a fair amount of monounsaturated fatty acids (about 25%).

 Other types of fatty substances found in butter include cholesterol and phospholipids.

-Butyric acid is a unique component of the milk fat of ruminant animals, such as cattle, sheep and goats.
+Butyric acid is a unique component of the milk fat of ruminant animals, such as cattle, sheep, and goats.

-Unlike trans fats in processed foods, dairy trans fats are considered to be healthy.
+Unlike trans fats in processed foods, dairy trans fats are considered healthy.

 The following vitamins are found in high amounts in butter: